jstetich/Shellfish_Bacteria/Derived_Data/Loading-Shellfish-Data.md

 that contains either observed values, or the censored value (reporting limit), depending on values of those flags.

+There is some evidence that DMR may have coded the censored values inconsistently, sometimes using the value “1700” when the data was right censored at 1600, and sometimes using the value of 1.9 when the data was left cencored at 2.0.

 ``` r
 the_data <- raw_data %>%
   #Identify censored data